The 2018 Expeditions

 This year, a team of 8 undergraduate students spent 6 weeks conducting both zoological and geological research across the Isle of Islay.
 The team consisted of two students studying environmental sustainability, one earth science, and five zoologists – two of whom were conducting their honours projects on Islay.
 This research consisted of a small mammal project investigating the effectiveness of humane trapping grid layouts, an invertebrate study that aims to determine the foraging preferences and habitat distribution of British bee species, an investigation into the landscape effects of glaciation through flint deposits, and a group study of bird species distribution across different habitats.

 Previous expeditions studies have covered a wide range of wildlife, with two of the most popular focuses being the bird and bat species of Islay.
-These include studies on the territorial, breeding and parental behaviours of the chough and herring gulls, studies on bat activity and diversity, behavioural studies on harbour seals and
+These include studies on the territorial, breeding and parental behaviours of the chough and herring gulls, studies on bat activity and diversity, behavioural studies on harbour seals and otters, as well as invertebrate studies covering butterflies, bees and more, over various habitats.

 Outreach is also a crucial aspect of expeditions, and this was the first year the Remote Scotland team worked in partnership with the islands environmentally conscious recycling team Re-Jig to conduct a beach clean – here there is great potential to continue work each year, and an opportunity to conduct micro-plastic and pollution based research, as well as giving an informative presentation at the end of the six weeks to locals of the Islay Natural History Trust, with whom the team also assisted in conducting a local pollinator survey.